-The programme can be undertaken either full-time (12 months) or part-time (24 months).
-Courses are divided into three key groups, and candidates must take at least one course from each of these groups.
+You will choose a variety of courses over two semesters.
+These courses are divided into three key groups, and candidates must take at least one course from each of these groups.

-1. Core Course: The Sources of Medieval History
+1. Core Course: The Sources of Medieval History (semester one)

-2. Skills: usually Latin, but other medieval language options may be taken
+2. Skills: usually Latin, but other medieval language options may be taken.

-3. Options: A variety of seminar based courses reflecting the research specialisms of the medieval historians and their colleagues in other schools.
+3. Options: A variety of seminar based courses reflecting the research specialisms of the Medieval historians and their colleagues in other schools.

 The University of Edinburgh